Jōdo-shū: Outside Japan

 Although Jōdo-shū is mainly found in Japan, a sizable Jōdo-shū community exists in Hawaii as well as a few temples in the continental United States and Brazil.
 The first Jōdo-shū temple built in Hawai'i was the Hāmākua Bukkyo Kaido, constructed in 1896 under the supervision of Reverend Gakuo Okabe.

 The head temple of the Jōdo sect in Hawaii is the Jodo Mission of Hawaii in Honolulu, founded in 1907 and moved to its current location in 1932.
 The Jodo Shu North America Buddhist Missions was the first Jōdo-shū temple to be built in mainland America in 1936 in Los Angeles, California.

 Doctrine

+The doctrine of the Jōdo-shū sects closely follows that of its founder Hōnen, who is considered the central authority in the tradition.
+It also relies on the works of the earlier Jōdo patriarchs, especially Shandao as well as the works of later disciples of Hōnen who founded their own lineages after Hōnen's death.
+The most important figures in this later period were Benchō, founder of the Chinzei-ha, and Shōkū, founder of the Seizan branch.

+Hōnen

 Pure Land Buddhist teachings had been prevalent in Japan for centuries, particularly in the Tendai sect through Ennin, Genshin, and others, but what distinguished Hōnen's teaching was the notion exclusive nembutsu" (専修念仏, senju nembutsu), whereby the only true means of achieving rebirth in the Pure Land was through reciting the nembutsu.
-In particular, Hōnen argued that it was through Amida Buddha's merit and compassion that one achieved rebirth, and since the nembutsu was explicitly called out in the Immeasurable Life Sutra in the 18th Vow (also known as the Primal Vow), it was the only practice that would work, especially in the latter age of mappō, when people could no longer effectively put the teachings of the Buddha into practice anymore.
+In particular, Hōnen argued that it was through Amida Buddha's merit and vow power that one achieved rebirth.
+Since the nembutsu was explicitly called out in the Immeasurable Life Sutra in the 18th Vow (also known as the Primal Vow), nembutsu was the only practice that would work, especially in the latter age of Age of Dharma decline (mappō), when people could no longer effectively put the teachings of the Buddha into practice anymore.
 Other practices would neither add nor detract from Amida Buddha's power.

-Toward the end of the Immeasurable Life Sutra is the following passage:

-The Buddha further said, "I have expounded this teaching for the sake of sentient beings and enabled you to see Amitāyus and all in his land.
-Strive to do what you should.
-After I have passed into Nirvāṇa, do not allow doubt to arise.
-In the future, the Buddhist scriptures and teachings will perish."

-But, out of pity and compassion, I will especially preserve this sutra and maintain it in the world for a hundred years more.
-Those beings who encounter it will attain deliverance in accord with their aspirations.